 Anatomy of the female genitalia

 Labia majora – these are the outer lips of tissue that extend backwards from the mons pubis.
-The labia majora contain hair and the appearance can vary from full to a more loose and baggy appearance.
+The labia majora contains hair, and its appearance can vary from full to looser and baggy appearance.
 Labia majora reduction can tighten the labia majora by surgically removing loose skin.

 Clitoris – The clitoris is oval-shaped and is an erectile mass of tissue located beneath the urethral opening and is connected to the mons pubis.
 It contains many sensory nerve endings.
 A hoodectomy can reduce the size of the clitoral hood.

-Mons pubis – the defined area of adipose tissue in a triangular shape above the labia and covered by pubic hair.
+Mons pubis – the defined adipose tissue area in a triangular shape above the labia and covered by pubic hair.
 The size of the mons pubis can be reduced with a mons lift.

 There is considerable variation in the appearance of the female genitalia.
 However, most women who request a labiaplasty procedure typically have a very specific shape in which the labia minora or labia majora are overly prominent, whether in the front, middle or back part.
 It is not uncommon for there to be a considerable amount of asymmetry between left and right labia minora and this can also be corrected with a labiaplasty procedure.